 Older sister Alice Foran was the only McEntire sibling who didn't participate in the family group growing up.
 She's currently a retired social worker who resides in their home state of Oklahoma.
 While Alice has stayed mostly out of the spotlight, you can see her from time to time with her famous sister Reba.

-While Susie was drawn to gospel music, Pake McEntire was signed to RCA Nashville in 1986.
-His first single from Too Old To Grow Up Now, "Every Night," charted at No. 20 on the country charts followed by his biggest hit, "Savin' My Love for You" which peaked at number three on the Billboard chart.
-"Bad Love," "Too Old to Grow Up Now," and "Heart vs. Heart" also performed well on the album.
+Pake McEntire was signed to RCA Nashville in 1986.
+His first single from Too Old To Grow Up Now, "Every Night," charted at No. 20 on the country charts followed by his biggest hit, "Savin' My Love for You" which peaked at No. 3 on the Billboard chart.
+"Bad Love," "Too Old to Grow Up Now" and "Heart vs. Heart" also performed well on the album.

 The elder McEntire has also been passionate about the rodeo since he moved back home, following in the footsteps of their father, Clark McEntire, who was a World Champion steer roper.
-The McEntire family continues to be close knit.
-Considering three children were able to find success in the music career, it seems they have some strong musical genes.
+The McEntire family continues to be close-knit.
+Considering three children were able to find success in the music careers, it seems they have some strong musical genes.

 This story originally ran on March 20, 2020.

 Now Watch: Songs Every Reba McEntire Fan Knows By Heart

 Enjoy all things country?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.